-Even the basic model of the Forte LX is sportier than you would presume, especially when looking at its 2.0L, 147 horsepower, four-cylinder engine.
+Even the basic model of the Forte LX is sportier than you would presume, thanks to its 2.0L, 147 horsepower, four-cylinder engine.
 Additionally, this car has a front-wheel drive and intelligent variable transmission.
 The exterior may not scream “sports car,” but the Forte LX will be as responsive and lively as if it was built for the tracks.

-With reliable performance, excellent safety features, and great affordability, the Sentra might be the very best car to buy in Canada for families.
-However, that doesn’t mean this car lacks the power – it’s got a 2.0L four-cylinder engine with 149 horsepower, channelled to its front-wheel drive via a six-speed manual transmission box.
+With reliable performance, excellent safety features and great affordability, the Sentra might be the very best car to buy in Canada for families.
+However, that doesn’t mean this car lacks the power.
+After all, it has a 2.0L four-cylinder engine with 149 horsepower, channelled to its front-wheel drive via a six-speed manual transmission box.

 The car has plenty of room for everyday family use, including a cargo capacity of 405 litres when the rear seats are folded down.
-It’s also equipped with modern safety features, making every ride that much more secure.
+It also comes with modern safety features, making every ride that much more secure.
 Some of the features included are anti-collision, lane departure, hill holder, blind spot warning, low tire pressure, and rear alert.

-If you’re looking for a dependable vehicle at a relatively low price, the Mazda 3 GX will be an excellent choice.
+If you’re looking for a dependable vehicle at a relatively low price, the Mazda 3 GX makes an excellent choice.
 The 2.0L, four-cylinder engine can put out 155 horsepower, giving the car plenty to work with on open roads and in city driving.

 Despite FWD cars having supposedly lower fuel consumption, this model doesn’t excel at fuel economy, spending up to 6.4L/100 km in the city and about 10.1L on open roads.
 Yet, its low starting price may make up for this relatively mild shortcoming.

 The Jetta Trendline boasts a 1.5L turbocharged TSI engine with 158 horsepower, making it a considerable, yet not overpowering, force on the road.
-The car has a manual transmission gearbox with six speeds, which may sound a bit old-timely compared to the automatic and CVT systems in many modern vehicles.
+The car has a manual transmission gearbox with six speeds.
+This may sound a bit old-fashioned compared to the automatic and CVT systems in many modern vehicles.

 However, the equipment in the car is cutting-edge.
-The Jetta Trendline comes with a digital cockpit featuring an eight-inch display, heated front seats and steering wheel, front assist, and numerous other tech improvements.
+The Jetta Trendline comes with a digital cockpit featuring an eight-inch display.
+Further, drivers enjoy heated front seats and steering wheel, front assist, and numerous other tech improvements.
 You can choose between different driving modes, including Normal, Eco, Sport, and Custom.

 With this compact car, the manufacturer focused on overall comfort as well as performance and safety.
 The latest iteration of the Corolla has a multimedia system with six speakers and numerous connectivity options.
 Meanwhile, under the hood, the Corolla comes with a 2.0L engine with four cylinders and 169 horsepower.

 The Civic LX-B represents an affordable solution if you’re shopping for a reliable car with power at a reasonable price.
-With a 2.0L four-cylinder engine and 158 horsepower, the sedan will have plenty of power to get you wherever you want to go quickly and efficiently.
+With a 2.0L four-cylinder engine and 158 horsepower, it has plenty of power to get you wherever you want to go quickly and efficiently.

 Adding to its budget-friendly nature, this model is relatively fuel-efficient.
 It will consume an estimated 7.7L (city) or 6.0L (highway) per 100 km, respectively.
 Equipped with a front-wheel drive, continuously variable transmission, stabilizer bars, and power-assisted brakes, the Civic LX-B offers a pleasant and safe driving experience.

-Able to carry just over 700 kg, Ford Maverick XL is perfect if you need to move heavy payloads regularly.
+Able to carry just 680 kg, Ford Maverick XL is perfect if you regularly need to move heavy payloads.
 Yet, this truck is more than your standard four-wheel workhorse.
-It’s equipped with an eight-inch multimedia touchscreen centre, adjustable seats and steering wheel, cruise control, and other quality-of-life improvements.
+It’s equipped with an eight-inch multimedia touchscreen centre, adjustable seats and steering wheel, cruise control and other quality-of-life improvements.

-As a relatively affordable SUV, the Forester is spacious, powerful, and ready for long family journeys.
-The car features a 2.5L Subaru Boxer engine, producing 182 horsepower, although the continuously variable transmission system doesn’t make it fit for particularly challenging terrains.
+As a relatively affordable SUV, the Forester is spacious, powerful and ready for long family journeys.
+The car features a 2.5L Subaru Boxer engine, producing 182 horsepower.
+The continuously variable transmission system doesn’t make it fit for particularly challenging terrains.

 Even before its current redesign, Honda Accord was considered one of the most reliable cars, both worldwide and in Canada.
 Today, it regularly finds its place on the list of the most respected vehicles in its price range.